The Lobby Code

 Forza Motorsport / NASCAR 25 (in-game)No formal blocking rule.
 Contact-based enforcement only.

-Open-wheel and GT (Formula 1, IndyCar, IMSA, WEC, SRO GT3)One move rule.
+Open-wheel and GT (F1, IndyCar, IMSA, WEC, SRO GT3)One move rule.
 Brake-checking is an automatic penalty.
-Class-passing nuance for endurance series.

 Touring car (BTCC, V8 Supercars)One move on paper, multiple-move blocking tolerated in practice.